The Secret to Giving Effective Feedback

 - End the feedback with a question.
 How do you see it?
 What are your thoughts?
 This generates greater commitment, rather than compliance, to take action and moves the feedback giver and receiver into a place of joint problem solving.

-The process describes above is very similar to a range of feedback models – the SOI (Situation, Observation, Impact) model; the SBI (Situation, Observation, Impact) model; and the TIPS (The situation, Impact, Plan, Support).
+The process describes above is very similar to a range of feedback models – the SOI (Situation, Observation, Impact) model; the SBI (Situation, Behaviour, Impact) model; and the TIPS (The situation, Impact, Plan, Support).
 An overview of these models is provided here.

 However, the real challenge is to create a work environment where you don’t need to give feedback, because you’ve created a situation where people are continually asking for feedback.
 This puts the power in the hands of those asking for feedback and avoids risk of the fight or flight brain response.
 It also drives a continuous learning environment with consequent positive impacts on growth and performance.

 Here’s a simple info-visual which you can keep nearby for when you next need to give feedback.
 It is our summary of the key points LeeAnn shares in the TED Talk which can be found here.

 Credit source of ideas – LeeAnn Renninger.
 Click here to see the TED video.